Mitranim/gotools/render/readme.md

 ## Installation
 ## API Reference

+Reminder to include a reference for data fields utilised internally:
+  * `content`
+  * `path`

+Reminder to include a reference for the default additional template funcs.

 ## Type gotchas

 The type used for data is `map[string]interface{}`.
 With a map like this, you can assign any values, and can safely reference them in templates, both by uppercase and lowercase keys.